kbx81/Boldport-Touchy/BoldportTouchyIOFirmware/README.md

  - Byte 2: Intensity for LED 1; intensity is set only if bit 0 of byte 0 is set.
  - Byte 3: Intensity for LED 6; intensity is set only if bit 5 of byte 0 is set.

+All four bytes must be transmitted within about one-quarter (1/4 or .25) of a second or the receive operation will time out and the partially-received data packet will be discarded.

 Note that bytes 2 and 3 must be sent even if they are not used.
 Other bits not accounted for above are ignored.

 When reading/receiving from Touchy with this firmware, four bytes will be sent as follows: